-1.3.
-Communication/Distribution
+1.3 Communication/Distribution

 The Human Resources Manual shall be uploaded on TDEA's website.
-The HR Unit shall also provide its electronic copy to all TDEA units and projects.
+The HR Unit shall also provide its electronic copy to all TDEA employees.
 All employees shall be notified through e-mail whenever the Board approves any change(s) in the manual.

-1.4.
-Non-Substantive Changes
+1.4 Non-Substantive Changes